Rec Sports’ new wellness program aims for ‘fit’ employees

 “Now some of the students have started noticing their professors are wearing [Fitbits] and will ask them about it,” said Moody.

 John Sharp, the Chancellor of the A&M System, offers grants to the universities to help promote wellness.
 Tarleton was able to receive one of the grants to help further the Employee Wellness Program and purchase yoga mats.
+They might even consider buying stability balls at some point, we will have to wait and see.

 “We did a program right before Christmas break that Amy McKay from kinesiology led, and we gave everyone a yoga mat and showed them some meditation and stretching exercises,” said Moody.
 “We’ll do the same thing with the stability balls; we’ll show them how to use them with proper posture, ways that it can help them and exercises that they can do at their desk, even if they’re wearing a dress to work.”